CCRS-EO4CE-WP10/TreeCRowNN/README.md

             if True, processing time per stand will increase ~4x normalize_heatmap : str (default none)
             enter "local", "global", or "none"
-            if local: heatmap will be normalized per stand (useful to check for border/inter-tile issues) if global: heatmap will be normalized for full input image (useful to check for domain trends) if none: no normalization will be applied
+            if local: heatmap will be normalized per tile (useful to check for border/inter-tile issues) if global: heatmap will be normalized for full input image (useful to check for domain trends) if none: no normalization will be applied